 A north facing kitchen can present as many problems as a dark and dreary one.
 Despite the copious amounts of natural light, the sun streaming in and the warmth, you also need to know how to take advantage of it and how to avoid some of the pitfalls associated with a sunny kitchen.

-When you are deciding to buy replacement kitchen doors you will always need to take into account the amount of sunlight which is entering the room.
+When deciding to buy replacement kitchen doors you will need to take into account the amount of sunlight which is entering the room.
 This will influence the colours you choose, the materials your kitchen cupboards are made of and how you will position your kitchen units, sink and table.
-You will also want to think about the lighting and the general painting and decoration.
+You'll also need to think about the lighting as well as the general painting and decoration.

 Replacement kitchen doors

-It is true that your kitchen is already bright and light (depending on the size of the window) so you can get away with choosing a darker colour kitchen door if you wish.
+If your kitchen is already bright and light (depending on the size of the window) you can get away with choosing a darker colour kitchen door.
 However, don't think that just because you have plenty of sunlight, that the room can be all dark in hue.
 You should break up the darker colours with lighter walls or a set of kitchen cupboards in white or cream as a contrast.

 You can get away with wood-grain effect doors and solid wood in a brighter kitchen.
 Usually they will absorb the light, but in this case there is plenty to spare.
 Glass doors will also add sparkle to the room.